Indian locomotive class WAG D-9

-The Indian locomotive class WAG D-9 is a class of 25 kV AC electric locomotives that developed by Siemens for Indian Railways.
+The Indian locomotive class WAG D-9 is a class of 25 kV AC electric locomotives developed by Siemens for Indian Railways.
 The model name stands for broad gauge (W), AC Current (A), Goods traffic (G).
-At 9000 HP it will be the second most powerful freight locomotive in the Indian Railways after WAG-12 along with WAG-9 HH.
-The first prototype was unveiled on 26 May 2025.
+With 9000 hp, it is the second most powerful freight locomotive in the Indian Railways after WAG-12 along with WAG-9 HH.
+The first prototype of the locomotive was unveiled on 26 May 2025.

 Introduction

-The WAG D-9 locomotive is a "Heavy Haul" freight locomotive, conceived in response to the growth in rail freight.
-The Indian railways being almost completely electrified had huge demand for powerful electric freight locomotive.
-To meet the demand, Indian railways had contracted rolling stock giants Siemens to manufacture 1200 locomotive.
+The WAG D-9 locomotive is a "Heavy Haul" freight locomotive, conceived in response to the growth in rail freight, and the demand for powerful electric freight locomotives following the complete electrification of the Indian Railways network.

-In January 2023, Indian Railways placed an order with Siemens Mobility for 1,200 freight locomotives, each with a power output of 9,000 horsepower (6,660 kW).
-This marks the largest locomotive order ever for Siemens Mobility and the biggest order in Siemens India's history.
+In January 2023, Indian Railways placed an order with Siemens Mobility for 1,200 freight locomotives, each with a power output of 9000 hp.
+It was the largest locomotive order ever for Siemens Mobility and the biggest order in Siemens India's history.
 The contract is valued at approximately ₹26000 crore (approx. $3 billion), excluding taxes and potential price adjustments.

-Design
+Design and Testing

-The 1,676 mm gauge Co'Co' locomotives, operating at 25 kV 50 Hz, are designed to pull 4,500-ton loads at speeds of up to 120 km/h.
-They will feature advanced propulsion systems, manufactured locally at Siemens Mobility facilities in India.
+The 1,676 mm gauge Co'Co' locomotives, operating at 25 kV 50 Hz, are designed to pull 4,500-ton loads at speeds of up to 120 km/h along the Dedicated Freight Corridors (DFCs).
+They will feature advanced propulsion systems, manufactured locally at Siemens facilities in India.
 To ensure maximum efficiency and reliability, Siemens Mobility will utilize its Railigent platform for optimal performance and availability.

-The locomotives will feature artificial intelligence into the locomotives to predict failures before they happen to bring availability up.
-They will also be equipped with Kavach (Automatic Train Protection System).
+Artificial intelligence has been utilised in the locomotives to predict failures before they occur to improve availability.
+They are also equipped with Kavach (Automatic Train Protection System).
 It also features an improved monitoring and diagnostic platform, and an advanced continuous real-time tracking through GPS.